zwave-js/zwave-js-ui/docs/guide/mqtt.md

 }
 ```

 `result` will contain the value returned from the API.
-In this example I will get an array with all node IDs that are associated to the group 1 (lifeline) of node 23.
+In this example you will get an array with all node IDs that are associated to the group 1 (lifeline) of node 23.

 #### Execute Scene